Northwell expansion continues in Nassau

 “It’s about reaffirming our commitment to the community we’ve served for nearly 30 years,” said Stephan Bello, regional executive director of Northwell’s Eastern region.
 “The new location, nestled in the heart of the neighborhood it serves and conveniently close to bus lines, ensures that our care remains accessible to all.”

-D’Angelo said that putting various specialties under one roof provides convenience and efficiencies for the operations and patients.
+D’Angelo said that putting various specialties under one roof provides convenience and efficiency for the operations and patients.

 “You’re building programs to meet clinical needs,” he said.
 “You must decide if the local strategy requires satellite offices or a more consolidated multi-specialty approach.
 We see an opportunity to consolidate and put multiple specialties in one location.
 It creates economies of scale and ease for patients.”